Aliases for KCNS1 Gene

 Voltage-gated potassium channels form the largest and most diversified class of ion channels and are present in both excitable and nonexcitable cells.
 Their main functions are associated with the regulation of the resting membrane potential and the control of the shape and frequency of action potentials.
 The alpha subunits are of 2 types: those that are functional by themselves and those that are electrically silent but capable of modulating the activity of specific functional alpha subunits.
 The protein encoded by this gene is not functional by itself but can form heteromultimers with member 1 and with member 2 (and possibly other members) of the Shab-related subfamily of potassium voltage-gated channel proteins.
 This gene belongs to the S subfamily of the potassium channel family. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KCNS1 Gene

-KCNS1 (Potassium Voltage-Gated Channel, Modifier Subfamily S, Member 1) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
+KCNS1 (Potassium Voltage-Gated Channel Modifier Subfamily S Member 1) is a Protein Coding gene.
+Diseases associated with KCNS1 include chronic pain.
+Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
 GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
-An important paralog of this gene is KCNB2.
+An important paralog of this gene is KCNB1.